Carol E. Reiley: Career

 Reiley has built products for surgical robotic systems at Intuitive Surgical, space robotic systems at Lockheed Martin, and self-driving cars at drive.ai.

 She was an instructor at Johns Hopkins University, co-teaching intersession courses Haptics For Surgical Robotics (2006) and Developing Facebook Apps (2009).

 Reiley is a serial entrepreneur, investor and philanthropist.
 She founded the education company Squishybotz and is the author and publisher of Making a Splash (2015), a children's book about growth mindset.

 In 2015, Reiley co-founded and was president of Drive.ai.
 She was the initial investor and seed funded the company from her wedding fund.
-She still serves on the board and is an advisor to drive.ai, but in 2018 started a healthcare startup.
+In 2018 she started a healthcare startup.

 Reiley sits on the technical advisory board of Harman Kardon and the Santa Clara University Engineering Advisory Board.
 She is a limited partner of Sequoia Capital and AI2 Incubator, and advises/invests in several startups.
 In 2018 she joined All Raise, a nonprofit diversity and inclusion organization, as a mentor and a Founder for Change.
 She is also part of NEO, a mentorship community and VC fund founded by Ali and Hadi Partovi that brings together tech veterans to accelerate tomorrow's leaders.

-Reiley has given two Ted talks and been a featured speaker at the MIT Technology Review Conference, The Atlantic, the World Government Summit, the Microsoft CEO summit, and the USA Science and Engineering Festival.
+Reiley has given two Ted talks and been a featured speaker at the MIT Technology Review Conference, The Atlantic, the World Government Summit, the Microsoft CEO Summit, and the USA Science and Engineering Festival.
 She has been a guest contributor to IEEE Spectrum, Techcrunch, and MIT Tech Review.

 Research and publications

-Reiley started her freshman year in college by doing underwater robotics research and getting a scuba license.
 Her research continued for several years, and her interest expanded to haptics and industrial robotic arms.
 She was selected as a Computing Research Association Distributed Undergraduate Research Fellow.

 Reiley was named a National Science Foundation Graduate Research Fellow (2008–2010) to research strategies for improving human and robotic interaction for her PhD.
 She was elected to serve on the IEEE Robotics and Automation Society board in 2008–09 to put together key initiatives for thousands of graduate researchers.
 She was the youngest member to serve on the board.

 As of 2018, Reiley has eight technical patents, and has authored more than a dozen papers published in various scientific conference proceedings, refereed journals and conferences.

 Maker

 Reiley is a well-known DIY hacker.
-She has published several open-source tutorials including the first hack to "Air Guitar Hero", a rehabilitation exercise for people with amputations, and a DIY blood pressure monitor system for developing countries.
+She has published several open-source tutorials including the first hack to Guitar Hero ("Air Guitar Hero", enabling the game to be played with electrical signals from arm muscles to act as a rehabilitation exercise for amputees) and a DIY blood pressure monitor system for developing countries.
 She has keynoted at Maker Faire and USA Science and Engineering Festival several times.
 Her 3D printed designs have been featured at the CES fashion show.

 In 2011, Reiley founded and ran Tinkerbelle Labs, an open-source company focused on empowering hobbyists to build low-cost DIY projects.